KingShedew/KingShedew/README.md

 ## KingShedew

-I am the best flash ported
+Lowk the best flash porter.
-> (Note: Not all of my projects are in Github!)
+> Join my discord! (linked in "flashh")
 * [ECOG Infinite](https://ecog-inf.github.io) [(REPO)](https://github.com/kingshedew/ecog) - It's a UBG site with the best games, and more!
 It has a lot of exclusive games!
 * [Flashh](https://flashh-ks.vercel.app) - The best website for flash games, with over 200 games ported by me.
 ---